-These plants grow tuber-like roots where water and nutrients are stored along the underground rhizome.
-After a few years of growing, several tubers will have developed.
-This is called crown division or dividing the root clump for the Zamioculcas.
+These plants grow tuber-like roots where water and nutrients are stored in an underground rhizome.
+After a few years of growing, several tubers develop that you can split.
+This is called crown division, or dividing the root clump for the Zamioculcas.

 - Refrain from watering for at least 2 weeks.

 - Remove the plant from its pot delicately.

-- Separate a tuber from which both roots and stems are growing, threading the roots out without damaging them.
+- Separate a tuber from which both roots and stems are growing, threading roots out without damaging them.

 - It may require slicing with a clean blade.
 If wounded, cure the plant for a few hours (let it dry in open air in the shade).

 - Plant each separated plant into a clean pot with a layer of drainage at the bottom and light, well-draining soil.

 This is the quickest propagation method.
 It has the advantage of producing several new leafy plants immediately.

-Here’s a video that shows how it can be done very carefully.
-It’s also possible to simply slice through the bunch with a sharp knife, but this will create more wounds that will have to heal.
+Here’s a video that shows how to do so carefully.
+You can also just slice through the whole bunch with a sharp knife, but this creates more wounds that have to heal.

 How to divide Zamioculcas zamiifolia, the ZZ plant

 Preparing ZZ plant stem cuttings

-This method is perfect to recycle your Zamioculcas trimmings when you prune your plant after it has grown too large.
+Recycle your trimmings when you prune your plant after it has grown too large:

-- Snip leaf scapes (or stems) into portions at least 6 inches long.
-It’s also possible to keep a scape whole.
+- Snip leaf stems into portions at least 6 inches long.
+It’s also possible to keep a scape whole (looks much nicer 😊).

 - Place the Zamioculcas stem in a tall glass of water.

-- Change the water every three days to one week.
+- Change the water every three days (maximum one week).

-- Roots will start developing at the immersed tip.
+- Roots start developing at the immersed tip.

-- When the roots are over an inch long, carefully transplant to a pot with well-draining soil and a hole at the bottom.
+- When roots are over an inch long, carefully transplant to a pot with well-draining soil and a hole at the bottom.

 It takes at least 3 weeks for the first roots to grow, and they’ll be an inch long after 3 more weeks.
 The advantage of this method is that each propagated plant already has one full leafy frond to start with, which is great for giving away to friends.